YOUR FEBRUARY AGENDA | Pop Up London 2020

 Hot Gin Roof

-A light at the end of the tunnel of dry January – or even just regular January – is the Hot Gin Roof pop up, a now annual collaboration between gin slingers Sipsmiths and the bohemian Ham Yard Hotel.
+Hot Gin Roof is a now annual collaboration between gin slingers Sipsmiths and the bohemian Ham Yard Hotel.
 They’ll be opening their usually private rooftop up for the month, while Sipsmith take over the bar and serve up a plethora of (both boozy and non-boozy) hot cocktails.
 READ MORE

 Alpine Whisky Lodge